SanAntonik/time_counter/README.md

 """
   Month Year
-  0:1_2_3:4-5_6_7_8 per row
+  0:1_2_3:pa4-5_od6_le7_jg8_gm9 per row

   where
   0 - Day of the month (from 1 to 31);
   1 - how many min you studied math;
   2 - how many min you studied computer science;
   3 - how many min you studied English;
-  4 - if you exercised that day, update counter by +1;
+  4 - if you exercised that day, update counter by +1 (pa);
   5 - difficulty of the performed exercise from 1 (easy) to 5 (hard).
 For more info, have a look at APPENDIX;
-  6 -
+  6 - how many min you spent outdoor (od);
+  7 - how many min you read with your left eye (le);
+  8 - how many min you juggled (jg);
+  9 - how many min you played computer games (gm);

-  Colons ':' separate different blocks of daily input.
+  NOTE1: Colons ':' separate different blocks of daily input.
 The first block (0) just gives day number.
 The second block (1-3) contains study-related data.
-The third block (4-8) is about
+The third block (4-8) is about non-study data.
+  NOTE2: In the third, non-study, block, you can see two-letter-long abbreviations such as 'od' or 'pa' before the actual minutes.
+They were put there for easier differentiation between different columns in non-study block.
+To discover what each abbreviation mean, have a look at APPENDIX.

   Part of May 2023 text file as an example:
   May 2023